lsst-sqre/sqr-039/index.rst

 #.
 HTTP Basic with username and password
 #.
 Opaque bearer tokens
-#.
-JWTs
+#. :abbr:`JWTs (JSON Web Tokens)`
 #.
 Client TLS certificates

 The first two are roughly equivalent except that HTTP Basic imposes more length restrictions on the authenticator, triggers browser prompting behavior, and has been replaced by bearer token authentication in general best practices for web services.
-Client TLS certificates provide the best security since they are not vulnerable to man-in-the-middle attacks, but are awkward to manage on the client side and cannot be easily cut-and-pasted.
+Client TLS certificates provide the best security since they are not vulnerable to man-in-the-middle attacks, but are more awkward to manage on the client side and cannot be easily cut-and-pasted.
-TLS certificates also cannot be used in HTTP Basic fallback situations with software that only supports that authentication mechanism.
+Client TLS certificates also cannot be used in HTTP Basic fallback situations with software that only supports that authentication mechanism.

 Opaque bearer tokens and JWTs are therefore the most appealing.
-However, we expect to have to support HTTP Basic as a fallback for some legacy software that only understands that authentication mechanism.
+The same token can then be used via HTTP Basic as a fallback for some legacy software that only understands that authentication mechanism.

-JWTs are standardized and widely supported by both third-party software and by libraries and other tools, and do not inherently require a backing data store.
+JWTs are standardized and widely supported by both third-party software and by libraries and other tools, and do not inherently require a backing data store since they contain their own verification information.
 However, JWTs are necessarily long.
 An absolutely minimal JWT (only a ``sub`` claim with a single-character identity) using the ``ES256`` algorithm to minimize the signature size is 181 octets.
-With a reasonable set of claims for best-practice usage (``aud``, ``iss``, ``iat``, ``exp``, ``sub``, ``jti``, and ``scope``), again using the ``ES256`` algorithm, the JWT is around 450 octets.
+With a reasonable set of claims for best-practice usage (``aud``, ``iss``, ``iat``, ``exp``, ``sub``, ``jti``, and ``scope``), again using the ``ES256`` algorithm, a JWT containing only identity and scope information and no additional metadata is around 450 octets.

 Length matters because HTTP requests have to pass through various clients, libraries, gateways, and web servers, many of which impose limits on HTTP header length, either in aggregate or for individual headers.
 Multiple services often share the same cookie namespace and compete for those limited resources.